 - Aged care Assessments e.g. 75+ health check, falls risk assessment

 - Skin Checks and Management of Skin Lesions – e.g. removal, cryotherapy

-- Allergy advice and testing e.g. skin and food allergy
+- Allergy advise and testing e.g. skin and food allergy

-- Basic counselling and advice e.g. stress management
+- Basic counseling and advice e.g. stress management

 - Smoking Cessation